MJAlexander/bayesian-demography-lecture/README.md

-# Bayesian demography
+## Hello!

-Materials for guest lecture given in 'Advanced Demographic Methods' (DEMG7310 / POP514) on 21 April 2025.
+Here are the materials for guest lecture given in 'Advanced Demographic Methods' (DEMG7310 / POP514) on 21 April 2025.

 ## Packages to install